How to attract new customers with a marketing game

 They can choose between several forms of authorisation (or opt-in):

 • Passive opt-in.
-Visitors agrees to share his information but does not actively do so.
+LVisitors agrees to share his information but does not actively do so.
 They are automatically added to the company’s database, after making a purchase for example.
 Be careful, because this opt-in does not comply with the RGPD.

 • Active opt-in (officially recommended by the CNIL).
 In this case, the person explicitly ticks a box indicating that they wish to subscribe to a mailing list (such as a newsletter).
 As with passive opt-in, this box is not ticked automatically.
 The request therefore comes expressly from the prospect.